 The first Global Classroom episode focuses on diaspora, a global phenomenon that has marked the 21st century.
 Today, more than ever before, people are on the move, whether voluntarily or involuntarily, and for various reasons—terrorism, economic collapse or opportunity, famine, human trafficking, education, to mention a few.
 There is a tremendous opportunity for ministry to, through, and beyond diaspora peoples.
 Learn more about Lausanne Global Classroom

 Resources are available to use this Global Classroom episode in a variety of contexts including classrooms, small groups, and individual study.
-For free access to the video facilitation guide, discussion questions, academic syllabus, small group resources, supplementary materials, HD downloads of the videos and more create a free account or login in the sidebar on the right.

 - DIASPORA OVERVIEW

 - Video 1: Redefining ‘Diaspora’ Joy Tira, Lausanne Catalyst for Diaspora, gives a basic definition of diaspora.

 - Video 2: Who are Diaspora Peoples?
 Yemenis, Filipinos, refugees, and international students are examples of people on the move.

 - Video 3: Why are People on the Move?
 A brief examination of the dynamics of ‘push’ (what pushes people out of their homeland, whether voluntarily or involuntarily); and ‘pull’ (what pulls people to a particular country).

 - BIBLICAL, THEOLOGICAL, AND HISTORICAL INSIGHTS ON DIASPORA

 - MISSION AND DIASPORA